 As such, the DCBIA's financial capacity to serve the community is increasingly limited.
-One examples of this is the ability to retain staff.
+One example of this is the ability to retain staff.
 With operating costs increasing every year, the DCBIA is limited in what they are able to pay an Executive Director.
 The DCBIA has had four Executive Directors within the last 5 years, with staff leaving for higher paid roles with more support.

-3.0 Enabling Legislation
+3.0 Enabling Provincial Legislation and City Bylaw

-All municipalities in British Columbia are legislated under the Community Charter.
+All municipalities in British Columbia1 are legislated under the Community Charter.
 The Community Charter provides municipalities with broad powers and a legal framework to address existing and future community needs.
 Part 7, Division 5 of the Community Charter provides municipalities the authority to establish a "local service areas", which include BIAs.